daveredfern/daveredfern/content/style-guide.md

 title: "Style guide"
 ---

-My goals is to make this website as lean, fast, and user-friendly as possible.
+My goals is to make this website lean, fast, and user-friendly.
 If you have any suggestions or improvements that could help me reach that goal, please [get in touch](/contact/).

 ## Behind the scenes